 The portrait I drew of Molly, below, benefited from the light coming from the lefthand side.
 You can see how it illuminated her head and makes the portrait pop off the page.

 Your photographs also need to be sharp and in focus.
 Blurred, distant shots do not give me enough detail to work from.
 This is especially important if your pet has long or curly hair.
+If you require a portrait of just your pet's head then a photo that does not include the body or lots of unwanted background will work best.

 If your photos are blurred and indistinct, I reserve the right to decline the commission.
 I love to produce work that I am proud of and that you will be delighted to hang on your wall.
+This just isn't possible if it is difficult to see your pet's features in the photo.

 If you have more than one pet that you would like drawn I can accommodate that in one of two ways.